 The investments included under "#2 Other" also includes cash, cash equivalents and hedging instruments.
 Cash and cash equivalents do not affect the promoted environmental and / or social characteristics of the Fund.
 The assessment of issuers and of counterparties for cash and hedging instruments focuses on the creditworthiness of these parties, which can be impacted by ESG risks.

-investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+are sustainable investments with an environmental objective that do objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

 directly enable other

 activities to make a

 contribution to an